 Fly the coop to Mammoth Lakes, California.
 It’s a five-hour drive from L.A. or six hours from San Francisco.
 Mammoth Mountain is most renowned for its skiing, which stays open through Memorial Day—afterward, the resort provides lift-accessed hiking trails, mountain biking, and breathtaking gondola rides.
 Other options include partaking in your favorite water-based activity on Mammoth Lakes.

-5. Coming From Portland or Seattle
+5. Coming From the Northwest

 Go like lightning to Sisters, Oregon.
 The FivePine Lodge & Spa is only three hours from Portland and five from Seattle.
 Presenting personal touches like an intimate B&B, the privacy of a fabulously romantic destination, and cozy cabins nestled in the woods—the amenities pretty much guarantee a special weekend.